NotReks/CREO/README.md

 1. Put your texture inside `textureHere/`.
 2. Run **`makeModSteve.bat`** or **`makeModAlex.bat`**.
-   - Make sure you name the png file for Steve "SonicBoomMinecraftMod"
+   - Make sure you name the png file for Steve "SteveFix"!
-   - Make sure you name the png file for Alex "Alya"
+   - Make sure you name the png file for Alex "AlexFix"!
-   - Make sure you drag the z_FixAlex_P.pak,utoc,ucas from the Dependencies folder to your ~Mods folder too because fuck me python wants to be stupid
+   - GO DOWNLOAD THE MODEL FIXES ON GAMEBANANA BY CYN! https://gamebanana.com/mods/625791

 ---

 ## 📦 Output

-- The resulting mod will be generated in the `resultingMod/` folder with the dependency fixes once you run one of the batch files.
+- The resulting mod will be generated in the `resultingMod/` folder once you run the MakeMod batch file.

 ---